What is Stock Fundamental Data? Examples, Datasets and Providers

 These datasets can then be used to analyze and assess the stock market and the comparative financial health of a company.
 The Securities and Exchange Commission lays out the foundations for the stock exchanges.
 Both the Nasdaq Stock Market and the New York Stock Exchange are required to publicly report and share stock fundamental data.
 It is with stock fundamental data that you can compare markets to forecast a stock’s future value.

-Main Attributes
+Main Attributes of Stock Fundamental Data

-Stock Fundamental Data analysis
+Stock Fundamental Data Analysis

 Stock Fundamental Data analysis considers the basic financial elements of a company such as its cash flow, asset returns and history of profit and uses analysis of this basic public company data to calculate the true value of its stock.
 Datasets can be used to determine the intrinsic value of a stock, informing whether the stock of a company is being undervalued or overvalued.
 A stock’s intrinsic value can be calculated using either a bottom-up or top-down approach to fundamental analysis.
 Investors using the bottom-up approach consider the distinct aspects of an individual company, building a dataset based on the advantages specific to a particular company.